morrowmh/Macaulay2-Package-Template/README.md

 # Macaulay2-Package-Template
 This repository is a template for writing and organizing Macaulay2 pacakages.
-Code can be broken up into several files in the `pkg_src` directory, and compiled into a single package using `compile.py`.
-The final package is generated in the top directory.
+The Python script `compile.py` iterates through `pkg_src/M2Template.m2` and replaces every instance of `load "file.m2"` with the contents of `file.m2`.
+The final product is then generated as `M2Template.m2` in the top directory.
+This allows you to move large portions of code into separate files to improve readability while developing.